homan-uppu/writing/2-Essays/Fear equality.md

 The intuition for when inequality is due to slacking or lacking will be invaluable.

-...

-This is one of many, many situations in which we have lack the appropriate fear towards equality.
+This is one of the many, many situations in which we have lack the appropriate fear towards equality.

 A parent that enrolls their child in a school should be terrified if all the children appear to be doing equally well (all achieve high test scores).
 Because that certainly means that test is far from assessing the skill required to thrive in today's extremely asymmetric world.

 A prospective student evaluating educational programs should be terrified if they see equal outcomes for graduates.
 If those outcomes are jobs, then the companies then it means that the majority of the companies hiring these students are likely incredibly suboptimal and won't survive as the world becomes more asymmetric.
 If those outcomes are some scores, then those scores are certainly disconnected from reality.

-I'll explore the most important ones in subsequent essays.

 ...